 What is a tasting menu, you might ask?
 In general, the term is used to cover menus where the guest has no, or very little, choice over the menu when they go out for lunch and dinner.
 Rather than choosing from a selection of dishes and deciding what you want to eat, the restaurant will lay on a menu of dishes for you to eat - all you have to do is turn up, take a seat and enjoy the ride.

 These menus have grown in popularity for a variety of reasons.
-From a restaurant side, it makes service much more predictable and easier to plan.
+From the restaurant's side, it makes service much more predictable and easier to plan.
 If you’re fully booked and you know exactly how many guests you’re expecting, you can order and prep exactly the right amount of food, which reduces food waste massively.
 It also means there are less moving parts during service - everyone knows exactly what they’re cooking and when, whereas with a big a la carte, you need an experienced team who can communicate and cook lots of things simultaneously to a high standard.

 For customers, it removes the burden of having to choose what you eat.
-Fine dining restaurants particularly can be overwhelming with choice and ingredients, and it’s easy to feel like you ordered the wrong thing.
+Fine dining restaurants can be overwhelming with choice and ingredients, and it’s easy to feel like you ordered the wrong thing.
 Restaurants are often able to showcase all their best cooking on a tasting menu, so you can try a wider variety of snacks and smaller dishes, leaving with a sense that you’ve really enjoyed a night out that couldn’t have been done at home.

 Tasting menus aren’t for everyone, but they make fantastic choices for a celebration or a date with a partner who loves food.
 Often they can be ordered with an accompanying wine flight, where a sommelier will curate wines to go along with each course.